Tony Maudsley

 Tony Maudsley (born 30 January 1968) is an English actor.
-He is best known for his portrayal of hairdresser Kenneth Du Beke in the hit ITV sitcom Benidorm, and George Shuttleworth in the ITV soap opera Coronation Street (2020–present).
+He is best known for his portrayal of hairdresser Kenneth Du Beke in the ITV sitcom Benidorm, and George Shuttleworth in the ITV soap opera Coronation Street (2020–present).

-His other notable credits include Martin in the BBC One sitcom Eyes Down (2003–2004), Graham in the ITV2 sitcom The Job Lot (2013–2014), and George Shuttleworth in the ITV soap opera Coronation Street (2020–present).
+His other credits include Martin in the BBC One sitcom Eyes Down (2003–2004) and Graham in the ITV2 sitcom The Job Lot (2013–2014).

 Maudsley made his panto debut in 2016 as Dame Trott in Jack and the Beanstalk, at the Theatre Royal, Nottingham.
 He returned to pantomime the year after, playing a completely different part – the Genie of the Lamp, in Aladdin, at the Swansea Grand Theatre.
 In 2020 he made another panto appearance as Kenneth the Cabin Boy in Peter Pan at the Liverpool Empire.

 Career

 His film career started when he landed a role in, A Life for a Life, in 1998 where he played the part of Stefan Kiszko.
 He also played many small parts on television in between acting in films.

-He played the character of Joshua in the BBC Radio 4 situation comedy Revolting People and also appeared in series 3, episodes 5 & 6 of the popular ITV series Doc Martin as a postman.
+He played the character of Joshua in the BBC Radio 4 situation comedy Revolting People and also appeared in series 3, episodes 5 & 6 of the ITV series Doc Martin as a postman.
 From 2011 until 2018, when the series was cancelled, Maudsley appeared in the ITV award-winning comedy Benidorm, playing hairdresser Kenneth Du Beke.
-He also appeared in series 18, episode 14 of the popular award-winning ITV police drama Heartbeat.
+He also appeared in series 18, episode 14 of the award-winning ITV police drama Heartbeat.

 Tony Maudsley appeared in two episodes of Sky Living's series The Spa as Stephen/Stephanie.
 He also appeared in ITV's Northern Lights as the character "Doddy", in 2006.

 In 2016 he performed the role of Edna Turnblad in the touring season of Hairspray.
 In late 2017 he featured as "Kenneth the Hairdresser/Part-time slave" in Swansea Grand Theatre's production of Aladdin.